lexibank/tlopo/out/vol2/chapter4.md

 <a id="p-118"></a>

-Where a Polynesian language includes reflexes of both &ast;moana (p.94) and &ast;wasa, (as for example Tongan, Samoan and Tikopia do), the former generally refers to deep sea, the latter to open unlimited sea.
+Where a Polynesian language includes reflexes of both _&ast;moana_ (p.94) and _&ast;wasa_, (as for example Tongan, Samoan and Tikopia do), the former generally refers to deep sea, the latter to open unlimited sea.

 <a id="s-4"></a>